TomasBahnik/process_orchestration/standalone-main/Readme.md

 Directory names below are relative to the working directory = directory where the jar is started.

-   * Git `temp` directory contains files with data (`terminals.csv` `terminal-data-usage.csv` and `transactions.csv`.
+   * Git `temp` directory contains files with data (`terminals.csv` `terminal-data-usage.csv` and `transactions.csv`).
-   * route `resources/META-INF/spring/dataUsageRoute.xml` expects `terminals.csv` `terminal-data-usage.csv` and `transactions.csv`
+   * route `/META-INF/spring/dataUsageRoute.xml` expects `terminals.csv` `terminal-data-usage.csv` and `transactions.csv`
    (copy them in this order!) in `data-usage` directory.
 Processing starts after 3rd file is copied.
-   * `resources/META-INF/spring/maxGapRoute.xml` expects `terminals.csv` and `transactions.csv`  (copy them in this order!)  in `data-maxGap` directory
+   * `/META-INF/spring/maxGapRoute.xml` expects `terminals.csv` and `transactions.csv`  (copy them in this order!)  in `data-maxGap` directory
    Processing starts after 2nd file is copied.
-   * **delete** these files before changing these routes otherwise the order can be broken
+   * **delete** these files before changing these routes otherwise the order in which these files are loaded can be broken
-   * `resources/nitra-camel.properties` contains configuration for both routes and beans (credentials to JIRA are empty)
+   * `/nitra-camel.properties` contains configuration for both routes and beans (credentials to JIRA are empty)
    * route watch directory : `camel.watch.directory` JVM property sets the directory where the routes can be modified or added.
    When route definition in this directory is changed the route is reloaded.
       * run with default route watch directory (`routes`)  : `java -jar nitra-camel-2.20.2-standalone-with-dependencies.jar`
       * run with non default route watch directory : `java -Dcamel.watch.directory=your-routes-path -jar nitra-camel-2.20.2-standalone-with-dependencies.jar`
-   * Routes are initially loaded from `nitra-camel-2.20.2-standalone-with-dependencies.jar\META-INF\spring`.
+   * Routes are initially loaded from `nitra-camel-2.20.2-standalone-with-dependencies.jar/META-INF/spring` by `camel-context.xml` spring context.

 #### maxGapRoute

-`resources/META-INF/spring/maxGapRoute.xml` route filters terminals with transaction gap according to `maxGapProcessor.maxGapInSeconds` and `maxGapProcessor.transactionDate` parameters.
-These parameters are set in `resources/nitra-camel.properties` or as exchange properties in the `maxGapRoute.xml` route.
+`/META-INF/spring/maxGapRoute.xml` filters terminals with transaction gap according to `maxGapProcessor.maxGapInSeconds` and `maxGapProcessor.transactionDate` parameters.
+These parameters are set in `nitra-camel.properties` or as exchange properties in the `maxGapRoute.xml` route.
 List of terminals with transaction gap is passed to JIRA processor to create an incident.

 #### dataUsageRoute

-`resources/META-INF/spring/dataUsageRoute.xml` counts terminal data usage based on `dataUsage.bytesPerTransaction` parameter (`nitra-camel.properties` or
+`/META-INF/spring/dataUsageRoute.xml` counts terminal data usage based on `dataUsage.bytesPerTransaction` parameter (`nitra-camel.properties` or
-`dataUsageRoute.xml`) and sends terminals with real data usage higher than expected to JIRA as incident.
+`dataUsageRoute.xml`) and sends terminals with real data usage higher than expected one to JIRA as incident.

 #### jasperRoute

-`resources/META-INF/spring/jasperRoute.xml` waits for comma separated `iccIds` in `jasper` directory.
-Then it calls `getTerminalDetails` method on Jasper endpoint for each `iccId`.
+`/META-INF/spring/jasperRoute.xml` waits for comma separated file with `iccIds` in `jasper` directory.
+Then it calls `getTerminalDetails` method on Jasper endpoint for all `iccIds`.

 #### Sample Run

-   * **set JIRA credentials** in `nitra-camel-2.20.2-standalone-with-dependencies.jar\nitra-camel.properties`
+   * **set JIRA credentials** in `nitra-camel-2.20.2-standalone-with-dependencies.jar\nitra-camel.properties` otherwise 401 is returned
-   * copy `META-INF/spring/dataUsageRoute.xml` and `META-INF/spring/maxGapRoute.xml` (from jar) )to Camel watch directory (defaults to `routes`) for subsequent editing
+   * copy `META-INF/spring/dataUsageRoute.xml` and `META-INF/spring/maxGapRoute.xml` (from jar) ) to `camel.watch.directory`
+   (defaults to `routes`) for subsequent editing
    * Start by `java -jar nitra-camel-2.20.2-standalone-with-dependencies.jar` without any CSV files copied